OscarWilliamNolanMensink/lwrp-poc-monorepo/README.md

 # Thoughts
 ## Pure React UI

-If you want a fully client-side React application, you could structure it as two separate clients communicating with each other:
+If you want a fully client-side React application, you could structure it as followed:

 1. Client A — the human-facing UI

+2. Server A - API awaiting calls.
+Maintaining TCP connection through loop calling.

-2. Client B — the device-facing client that reports status back
+2. Server B — the device-facing client that reports status back

 In this setup, the API would regularly poll connected devices to retrieve their current state.

 ## Mock devices
+One Mock devide has been created to test the project against. b

 ## Make Script Updates Safe
 The project-generation script currently overwrites files.
 I need to modify it so updates are optional and non-destructive, allowing new files to be added without resetting existing ones back to the initial setup.